Chapter 5: Quantum Gates

 $$H = \frac{1}{\sqrt{2}}\begin{pmatrix} 1 & 1 \\ 1 & -1 \end{pmatrix}$$

-The Hadamard gate maps the computational basis states to the diagonal basis states (also called the Hadamard basis or the $\pm$ basis):
+A clean way to remember this: $H = \frac{1}{\sqrt{2}}(X + Z)$.
+The Hadamard sits exactly halfway between a bit flip and a phase flip.
+It maps the computational basis states to the diagonal basis (also called the $\pm$ basis):

 $$H|0\rangle = \frac{|0\rangle + |1\rangle}{\sqrt{2}} = |+\rangle$$ $$H|1\rangle = \frac{|0\rangle - |1\rangle}{\sqrt{2}} = |-\rangle$$